 ”This is indeed a positive response not only to the deaf communities but also to the entire country,” said the Chief Executive of the Pan South African Language Board (PanSALB), Rakwena Monareng.

 The last years seems to have been a positive step forward for sign language.
-Earlier in 2018, it was confirmed that South African sign language (SASL) would be officially recognised as a home language in the education system and that it would be an examinable subject for the National Senior Certificate.
+Earlier in 2018, it was confirmed that South African sign language (SASL) would be officially recognised as a home language in the education system.
+It would be an examinable subject for the National Senior Certificate.

 Umalusi, the council for quality assurance in general and further education and training, provided a research report to serve as guidance for SASL as a home language with specific reference to school-based assessment and national examinations.